SpyderRivera/interp-workshop-2019/README.md

 $ ./make_env.sh
 ```

 These steps will create a virtual environment, install the necessary dependencies, and launch a jupyter notebook in the virtual environment.
+Note: Install instructions assume you are using Python 3.6.

 Let one of the instructors know if you have any issues!